 This is where things can get tricky.
 As of right now, there’s no formal licensing required for Ontario Home Inspectors and just about anyone claiming to be a home inspector is able to do so.
 A home inspection certificate can easily be obtained through online courses but does not guarantee their abilities or real-life training.

 The biggest home inspection tips for buyers would be to protect yourself.
 The best way to do that is to ensure you’re working with a qualified inspector, refer to the Canadian Association of Housing and Property Inspectors or in Ontario specifically, Ontario Association of Home Inspectors.

 It’s worth noting here that there have been efforts to put more regulations in place regarding home inspections Ontario.
 In 2017 the Home Inspections Act went to legislation, which would require minimum standards as well as proper education and training for all Ontario home inspectors.
-While the Act is not currently enforced, it is expected to go into force in 2020.

 DO I NEED A HOME INSPECTION ON A CONDO?

 When buying a Toronto condo, the comparable to a home inspection is getting the status certificate of the building.
 A status certificate will provide an in-depth overview of a condo building’s management policies, financial statements, the general health of the building as well as any particulars for the individual condo unit.
 You can learn more on condo status certificates here.